Mandatory Minimum Sentence

 Negotiating Lesser Charges to Avoid Jail

-Of course, the ultimate way to avoid jail or prison in these types of cases is to go to trial, be found not guilty by the jury, then you don’t have to worry about anything.
+Of course, the ultimate way to avoid jail or prison in these types of cases is to go to trial, be found not guilty by the jury; then, you don't have to worry about anything.

-Obviously, not all of the cases you’re able to do that.
+Not all of the cases you're able to do that.
 It depends on what evidence the government has against you.
-That’s something you want to discuss with your attorney.
+That's something you want to discuss with your attorney.